Skip to next element

 7. Be Kind To Yourself (And Others)

 We’ve listed out several great self-care goals, but even if you can’t keep these goals every second of every day doesn’t mean you’re failing.
-It’s a lot healthier to be kind to yourself and forgive yourself when you aren’t perfect because no one is, and the pressure we put on ourselves to follow resolutions is real.
+It’s a lot healthier to be kind to yourself and forgive yourself when you aren’t perfect because no one is, and the pressure we put on ourselves to follow set goals is real.

 If you talk to yourself negatively or are constantly using self-deprecating humor, try thinking if you would say the same things about your best friend, your spouse, or your child.
 Most of the time we’re a lot less forgiving of ourselves than we are of our loved ones, so give yourself the same kindness you would show others.